cristianosigm/shopping-cart/README.md

 * I did not implement any product stock validation.
 * In the actual implementation, we would need to transmit the customerId (as well as any customer-related data) in properly secure headers.
-* I assumed each cart would not have many items usually, so I used FetchTYpe.EAGER in JPA mappings, as I need them to be loaded immediately to perform calculations; this could be improved depending on the scenarios we expect in real world.
+* I assumed each cart would usually handle few items, so I used "FetchType.EAGER" in JPA mappings, as I need them to be loaded immediately to perform calculations; this could be improved depending on the scenarios we expect in production.
 * The current code has unit tests implemented using Spock with Groovy, but not full coverage.

 ## Architectural decisions: